Trump Goes After 'Politically Correct' London Mayor After Attack

 Trump Goes After London Mayor Sadiq Khan After Terror Attack

-WASHINGTON — President Donald Trump, in a flurry of Sunday morning tweets on the London attacks, criticized the city's mayor and bemoaned what Trump described as political correctness when it comes to national security.
+The mayor's spokesman said he was too busy to respond to Trump's "ill-informed'' tweet.

+In a series of tweets late Saturday and early Sunday responding to the attack, Trump also pushed his stalled travel ban, took on gun control supporters and pledged that the United States will be there to help London and the United Kingdom.

-The attacks killed seven people in a busy section of London and wounded about 50 people.
+The vehicle and knife attack killed seven people in a busy section of London late Saturday and wounded about 50 people.

-Trump went after London Mayor Sadiq Khan for saying there was "no reason to be alarmed.''
-Khan did use those words in a television interview, but it was to reassure Londoners about a stepped up police presence they might see: "No reason to be alarmed.
-One of things the police and all of us need to do to make sure we are as safe as we possibly can be,'' Khan said.
+Trump challenged London Mayor Sadiq Khan for saying there was "no reason to be alarmed.''
+Khan spoke those words in a television interview Sunday in the context of reassuring Londoners about an increased police presence they might see.

+"No reason to be alarmed,'' Khan said, describing a more visible presence as "one of things the police and all of us need to do to make sure we are as safe as we possibly can be.''
-The president, who used his initial response late Saturday to promote his travel ban that courts have blocked, returned again to national security.

 "We must stop being politically correct and get down to the business of security for our people.
-If we don't get smart it will only get worse,'' Trump tweeted.
+If we don't get smart it will only get worse.''

-His first comment on Twitter late Saturday was: "We need to be smart, vigilant and tough.
-We need the courts to give us back our rights.
-We need the Travel Ban as an extra level of safety!''

-His administration asked the Supreme Court last week to immediately reinstate his proposed ban on travellers from six mostly Muslim countries and refugees from anywhere in the world.
-The administration argues that the U.S. will be safer if the policy is put in place.
+"At least 7 dead and 48 wounded in terror attack and Mayor of London says there is 'no reason to be alarmed!'''

+Trump ended with: "Do you notice we are not having a gun debate right now?
+That's because they used knives and a truck!''

 We must stop being politically correct and get down to the business of security for our people.
 If we don't get smart it will only get worse